zehreken/zehreken.github.io/_posts/2016-09-25-update-date.markdown

 * Component: Just data.
 * System: Runs the logic related to the component of an entity.

-Since Wikipedia has lots of information about what an ECS is, I will leave researching job to the reader.
+Since internet has lots of information about what an ECS is, I will leave researching job to the reader.

 ECS is very popular in game development and there are a bunch of ECS frameworks around.
 Some of the ones that I can find are (they have fancy names by the way);